Rugby union in Zambia: History

 In 1960, New Zealand returned to play a match on 29 June in Kitwe, Northern Rhodesia against a Rhodesian "A" side and narrowly won 9-13 and then again on 2 July at Glamis Park, Salisbury with a full Rhodesia side losing 14 to 29, though gave the All Blacks a scare yet again, with the game being tied 6 all by half time.
 The 1962 tour of South Africa by the British Lions had Rhodesia as the opening fixture on the tour.
 The opening game of the Lions tour saw the visitors win in Bulawayo, beating Rhodesia 38 to 9 on 26 May.
 The next tour, in 1962, the Lions won in Salisbury, beating the side 32 to 6.

-The famous Andy McDonald who played for the Springboks farmed just outside Livingstone.
-He once had shot at a lion which was attacking his cattle, but the lion turned on him and Andy fought against it bare fisted.
-The lion later pulled away and died of exhaustion!
-Colin Meades the All Blacks captain and known as a fearsome if not slightly unruly player said that McDonald was the strongest player he had ever played against, and for good reason.
-Other players from that era were Ronnie Hill and Des van Jaarsveld who started their rugby careers in Northern Rhodesia before moving south Van Jaarsveld went on to captain the Springboks just the once against Scotland and became the first Springbok captain who could not speak a word of Afrikaans!
+Andy McDonald played for the Springboks.
+Colin Meades the All Blacks captain.
+Other players from that era were Ronnie Hill and Des van Jaarsveld who started their rugby careers in Northern Rhodesia before moving south.
+Van Jaarsveld went on to captain the Springboks just the once against Scotland and became the first Springbok captain who could not speak Afrikaans.

 Northern Rhodesia played against Southern Rhodesia in the Clarke Cup which Northern Rhodesia won more times than Southern Rhodesia.
 This was largely due to the number of excellent rugby players (Springboks amongst them) working on the Copperbelt at the time.
 The Northern Rhodesians played in a Royal Blue Jersey with two stripes (white and gold) across the chest whilst the Southerners played in Green with broad white stripe across the chest.
 The Green/White hooped jersey was originally used by the joint Rhodesian side for international games.